sunyi000/wound-healing-htm-screen/README.md

 1. `cd cba-new-project`
 1. `git remote set-url origin git@git.embl.de:grp-cba/cba-new-project.git`
 1. `git push` (this will create the repo on gitlab)
+  - Note: This worked for Tischi, but not for Arif, Arif is asking IT why it did not work.

 # Project title (change me)